hyrise/rl_index_selection/README.md

 For descriptions of the components and functioning, consult our [EDBT paper](https://openproceedings.org/2022/conf/edbt/paper-37.pdf).
 Query files were reduced to 10 queries per template for efficiency reasons.

+When using the non-default gym environment (not db_env_v1) to experiment without invalid action masking (v2) or DRLindex (v3), make sure to use the current config in terms of, e.g., action_manager, reward_calculator, and observation_manager.

 ## DRLinda as an RL-based Competitor